naldallal/ITNE352-Project-Group-A10/README.md

 - accept clients and put them in threat , then send greeting with client name.

-- processes client requests.  /
+- processes client requests.(
-if the request requested for the first time, the result will be fetched from API and save it in json file.  / if the request requested for the second time, the result will be fetched from json file.
+if the request requested for the first time, the result will be fetched from API and save it in json file.
+Otherwise, the result will be fetched from json file.)

 - Sends responses back to the clients.